FabricMC/fabric-docs/develop/data-generation/block-models.md

 ## Sources and Links {#sources-and-links}

-Other examples of using custom datagen methods have been created using [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) mods.
+You can view the example tests in Fabric API and the Fabric docs reference mod for more information.

-You can also view the example tests in Fabric API and the Fabric docs reference mod for more information.
+You can also find more examples of using custom datagen methods by browsing mods' open-source code, for example [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) by Fellteros.